The Worst Thing About Winter is Absolutely Everything About Winter

 In fact, I HATE IT, really: for all of the reasons given above, but mostly because of that ‘end of the world’ feeling you get when it’s dark all the time, and you’re snowed in, always ill, and constantly worrying about how you’re going to pay your bills if your child has to keep missing nursery because of the weather, or yet another illness.

-I used to think my hatred of winter was due to– or S.A.D, as it’s appropriately known.
-I’ve never actually been officially diagnosed with that, though, because, if I DID go to see the doctor about it, I know exactly what they’d say: buy a lightbox, take vitamin D, try to get out more, ?
+I used to think my hatred of winter was due to Seasonal Affective Disorder – or S.A.D, as it’s appropriately known.
+I’ve never actually been officially diagnosed with that, though, because, if I DID go to see the doctor about it, I know exactly what they’d say: buy a lightbox, take vitamin D, try to get out more, WHAT ABOUT YOGA, THOUGH ?
 And, well, I’ve tried all of those things, and none of them has made even the slightest difference, so now I think I maybe just hate winter?
 Because it’s literally the WORST THING EVER?

 Who’s with me on this, though?
 Because I know all the reasons some people love winter, but today I’d like to hear from my fellow haterz: misery loves company after all, and there’s still a long time to go until Spring…